frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 **_solver_**: A string object specifying the solver to use.
 It can be "sag" for frovedis side stochastic gradient descent or "lbfgs" for frovedis side LBFGS optimizer when optimizing the ridge regression model.
 Initilaly solver is "auto" by default.
 In such cases, it will select "sag" solver.
-Both "sag" and "lbfgs" handle L2 penalty.
+Both "sag" and "lbfgs" can handle L2 penalty.
 **_random\_state_**: An integer, None or RandomState instance. (unused)
 **_lr\_rate_**: Zero or a positive value of double(float64) type containing the learning rate.
 (Default: 1e-8)